The Right to Remain a Student: How California School Policies Fail to Protect and Serve

 Step Two: Identify the Issues and Your Audience

-If Your District has (or needs) BPs:
+If Your District Has (or Needs) Better Board Policies:

 Model School Board Policies: